lcheng6/s3s3copy/README.md

     s3s3copy.sh -p foo -d foo/subfolder source source *This might cause recursion and raise your AWS bill unnecessarily*

-###### If you've enjoyed using s3s3mirror and are looking for a warm-fuzzy feeling, consider dropping a little somethin' into cobbzilla's [tip jar](https://cobbzilla.org/tipjar.html)
+###### If you've enjoyed using s3s3mirror or s3s3copy program and are looking for a warm-fuzzy feeling, consider dropping a little somethin' into cobbzilla's [tip jar](https://cobbzilla.org/tipjar.html)
-###### The original code is not done by Liang Cheng.
-Liang has only made minor modification to cobbzilla's code base.
+###### The original s3s3mirror is written by cobbzilla.
+Liang Cheng has only made minor modification to cobbzilla's code base.